 Semantics: Number of Total Words (NTW) is the total count of all words.
 Number of Different Words (NDW) is a direct index of vocabulary diversity.
 It is derived from the production of unique free morphemes (the part of the word that precedes the /).
-For example, play, play/ed, and play/ing would be treated as one word (play) occurring three times.
+For example, play, play/ed, and play/ing would be treated as one word root (play) occurring three times.
 Only words located in the main body (excludes mazes) of the utterance are counted to calculate these measures.
 The Moving-Average NDW estimates NDW using a moving window.
-Initially, a window size is selected, e.g., 100 words (Moving-Average NTW), and the NDW for words 1-100 is calculated.
+Initially, a window length is selected, e.g., 100 words (Moving-Average NTW), and the NDW for words 1-100 is calculated.
 Then the NDW is calculated for words 2-101, then 3-102, and so on to the end of the sample.
-For the final score, the individual NDWs are averaged (Moving-Average NDW).
-Moving-Average Type-Token Ratio (Moving-Average TTR) is calculated by dividing Moving-Average NDW by Moving-Average NTW.
-Unlike the traditional calculation of NDW and TTR, the Moving Average NDW and TTR are independent of sample length (Covington & McFall, 2010).
-If desired, the window size can be changed using the Setup menu in SALT.
+For the final score, the individual NDWs are averaged.
+Unlike the traditional calculation of NDW, the Moving Average NDW is independent of sample length (Covington & McFall, 2010).
+If desired, the window length can be changed using the Setup menu in SALT.